 - 4.1% 5-year compound annual growth

 - FDI Inflow:

-The Central African Republic’s economic freedom score is 49.2, making its economy the 163rd freest in the 2018 Index.
-Its overall score has decreased by 2.6 points, with a plunge in investment freedom and smaller declines in labor freedom, judicial effectiveness, and government integrity overwhelming solid improvements in fiscal health and property rights.
-The CAR is ranked 39th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.
+The Central African Republic’s economic freedom score is 49.1, making its economy the 161st freest in the 2019 Index.
+Its overall score has decreased by 0.1 point, with declines in fiscal health, trade freedom, and business freedom outpacing improvements in labor freedom and monetary freedom.
+The Central African Republic is ranked 38th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

 A former French colony, the Central African Republic became independent in 1960.
-After more than 30 years of mostly incompetent military regimes, democracy was established in 1993 that ended with a 2003 military coup led by François Bozizé, who was later elected president.
+After more than 30 years of mostly incompetent and frequently brutal military regimes, a democracy was established in 1993 that ended with a 2003 military coup led by François Bozizé, who was later elected president.
 In 2013, mostly Muslim Séléka rebels led by Michel Djotodia overthrew Bozizé.
-Subsequent sectarian violence precipitated a French military intervention and the deployment of U.N. peacekeepers.
-Djotodia stepped down in 2014, and voters overwhelmingly approved a new constitution in 2015.
-Former Prime Minister Faustin-Archange Touadéra was elected president early in 2016.
-Resurgent militia violence in 2017 fueled displacement and hunger.
-The CAR has abundant timber, gold, and uranium, and previously banned exports of diamonds have resumed in some parts of the country.
+Subsequent sectarian violence precipitated French military intervention and the deployment of U.N. peacekeepers.
+Djotodia stepped down in 2014, and former Prime Minister Faustin-Archange Touadéra was elected president in 2016 and won reelection in December 2020.
+Militia violence continues to fuel displacement and hunger.
+The CAR has abundant timber, gold, and uranium, and previously-banned exports of diamonds have resumed in some parts of the country.